 - If you don't plan to use Identity Provisioning, you don't need to run the Platform Receiver. - You might need to permanently exclude some users and groups from Identity Provisioning.
 You might want to phase in your implementation by using a subset of your users and groups to start with.
-For details about excluding users and groups from Identity Provisioning, see "AM.USER.INCLUDE Statement / AM.USER.EXCLUDE Statement" on page 118 and "AM.GROUP.INCLUDE Statement / AM.GROUP.EXCLUDE Statement" on page 117. - If the base Receiver scripts do not meet your needs, you can write your own extensions.
-Decide what additional processing you will perform and how you will test your extensions. - All platforms in a Platform Set have the same population of users and groups associated with them for Identity Provisioning.
-Users and groups on Linux/UNIX platforms in Platform Sets that share a common UID/GID Set have the same UID or GID on each participating platform.
-Decide how you will organize your Platform Sets and UID/GID Sets. - You must specify which Core Drivers are used for Identity Provisioning.
-For details, see Section 10.3.23, "PROVISIONING Statement," on page 124. - You must choose the mode of operation used by the Platform Receiver to obtain events.
-For details, see "Modes of Operation" on page 105 and "Selecting a Mode of Operation" on page 107.
+For details about excluding users and groups from Identity Provisioning, see Section 10.3.4, "AM.USER.INCLUDE Statement / AM.USER.EXCLUDE Statement," on page 117 and Section 10.3.3, "AM.GROUP.INCLUDE Statement / AM.GROUP.EXCLUDE Statement," on page 117. - If the base Receiver scripts do not meet your needs, you can write your own extensions.
+Decide what additional processing you will perform and how you will test your extensions. - On IBM i platforms, you may need to map eDirectory attribute names to System Distribution Directory names. - You must specify which Core Drivers are used for Identity Provisioning.
+For details, see Section 10.3.14, "PROVISIONING Statement," on page 121. - You must choose the mode of operation used by the Platform Receiver to obtain events.
+For details, see Section 8.7.1, "Modes of Operation," on page 105 and Section 8.7.2, "Selecting a Mode of Operation," on page 106.

-9.5 Planning for Replication Platforms
+9.5 Planning Considerations for Password Replication Platforms